hanabi/hanabi.github.io/Reference.md

   * Cathy immediately blind-plays her *Finesse Position* card and it is the red 4.
   * Bob sees Cathy blind-play the next red card for seemingly no reason, so he is able to deduce that his slot 2 card is trash.

-### The Trash Pull

-* Sometimes, towards the end of the game, there can be a playable card in the middle of someone's hand that is not cluable directly due to the presence of other blocking cards.
-* In this situation, players often resort to a *Trash Push* in order to "get" the card without cluing it directly.
-However, this will obviously only work if the player has a trash card on their chop, which may not always be the case.
-* Another tool to "get" a card in the middle of a hand is by doing the opposite of a *Trash Push* - a *Trash Pull*.
-* If an off-chop trash card is clued, this would typically be interpreted as a *Trash Chop Move*.
-However, towards the end of the game, a *Chop Move* would be pointless, as there are no cards left to chop move.
-Thus, the player should know that it is a *Trash Pull* instead of a *Trash Chop Move*, and should blind-play the card to the right of the trash.
-* Just like how a *5 Pull* can only be done in the *Early Game*, a *Trash Pull* can only be done at the end of the game.
-* Since players often perform *Burn* clues for stalling purposes in the *End-Game*, care has to be taken to not confuse a normal *Burn* clue with a *Trash Pull*.
-This is especially true if there was nothing else obvious for the clue giver to do!
-* *Trash Pulls* should typically be used as a last-resort since they might be misinterpreted.

 ### A Trash Flowchart

 There are a lot of different moves that involve cluing trash.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.
 (The flowchart contains some more advanced strategies for the sake of completion, but you can ignore those for now.
 The three most important moves to understand are the *Trash Chop Move*, the *Trash Bluff*, and the *Trash Pull*.)